nkkk98/MyGPURaytracer/README.md

 # MyGPURaytracer
 A high performance raytracer programmed with CUDA.
 The implementation of  the paper "[Edge-Avoiding A-Trous Wavelet Transform for fast Global Illumination Filtering](https://jo.dreggn.org/home/2010_atrous.pdf)".

+This branch conflicts with the master branch and should not be merged.

 ## Features

 * Monte Carlo based ray tracer on GPU;
 * BSDF Evaluation: pure diffuse, reflection and refraction, diffuse+specular;
 * Arbitrary .obj model file loading with its emissive, specular,diffuse,bumping textures;
 * Depth of field
 * GPU improvement: stream compaction
 * Cache first intersection
+* Material sort

 ## Usage